 They are also naturally disease-resistant, making them an ideal choice for free-range operations.
 Turkey chickens produce eggs as well as meat, and they can be processed in the same way that regular chickens are.
 As with any poultry, however, it is important to take proper precautions when handling turkey chicken meat or eggs.

-Turkey is generally considered to be halal and permissible for Muslims to consume.
-This is due to the fact that most turkeys in countries where Muslims live are farm-raised and not wild, meaning they are slaughtered according to Islamic principles and guidelines.
+Turkey is considered halal to eat for Muslims.
+This is because most turkeys in countries where Muslims live are farm-raised and not wild, meaning they are slaughtered according to Islamic principles and guidelines.
 Additionally, many Muslim countries have laws which require all meat sold within their borders must follow halal regulations, ensuring that all meat products are halal.

-However, it’s important for Muslims to be aware of the different types of turkeys available and how they were prepared before making a purchase.
+Muslims need to be aware of the different types of turkeys available and how they were prepared before making a purchase.
 While most turkey sold in supermarkets is considered halal, some speciality stores may offer wild or non-halal birds.
 Additionally, any poultry that has been injected with hormones or antibiotics is not considered halal and should be avoided.

-It’s important for Muslims to check labels before purchasing any type of poultry to ensure it is halal and permissible to consume according to Islamic guidelines.
+Muslims need to check labels before purchasing any poultry to ensure it is halal and permissible to consume according to Islamic guidelines.
 Additionally, asking the store staff about the origin of the bird can help further confirm its status as halal.

 By following these guidelines, Muslims can have peace of mind when purchasing turkey meat, knowing that it is permissible for them to consume and enjoy.